SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 You can do so using the Teams bot commands *show command \<command name\>*, *show command*, and *run command \<command name\>*.

 To add a command to your DMS, create an Automation script in the folder "bot" in the DMS.
-For examples of commands, refer to [ChatOps Extensions](https://github.com/SkylineCommunications/ChatOps-Extensions) on GitHub.
+For examples of such scripts, refer to [ChatOps Extensions](https://github.com/SkylineCommunications/ChatOps-Extensions) on GitHub.

 #### Input and output of the commands

 The commands allow dynamic input, such as dummies, parameters, parameters with value files, and memory files.

 They support the following output:

 - Key values